 study aim, study design (for example, RCT, case–control study) and setting (for example, country)

 funding details (if known)

-population (for example, source, eligible and selected)
+population (for example, source and eligibility)

-intervention, if applicable (for example, content, who delivers the intervention, duration, method, mode or timing of delivery)
+intervention, if applicable (for example, content, who delivers the intervention, duration, method, dose, mode or timing of delivery)

-comparator, if applicable (for example, content, intervener, duration, method, mode or timing of delivery)
+comparator, if applicable (for example, content, who delivers the intervention, duration, method, dose, mode or timing of delivery)

 method of allocation to study groups (if applicable)